cloudmesh-community/book/README.md

 $ make
 ```

 In case you like to compile another book just replace the `cloud` we used in the previous step with the book you like.
-THis includes at this time
+This includes at this time

 * `big-data-applications`
 * `cloud`